flutter/flutter/dev/snippets/README.md

 package since these are simple string substitutions, but it uses the same syntax.

-The code block generation tools process the source input and emit HTML for output, which dartdoc places back into the documentation.
-Any options are given to the `{@tool ...}` directive are passed on verbatim to the tool.
+The code block generation tools that process the source input and emit HTML for output, which dartdoc places back into the documentation.
+Any options given to the `{@tool ...}` directive are passed on verbatim to the tool.

 The `snippets` tool renders these examples through a combination of markdown